Our latest beta build can be found on HockeyApp.

 - Ensure you have Steam installed.

-- Make sure steam is running and you are logged in.
+- Make sure steam is running and that you are logged in.

 - Run the game.

 - Push “Steam Login” to log in.